harumuki/thorsten-hans.com/_posts/2019-11-26-azure-container-registry-unleashed-integrate-acr-and-azure-monitor.md

 To ship data from ACR to Azure Monitor, we have to utilize an Azure Log Analytics workspace.
 Although chances are good that your subscription already contains a Log Analytics Workspace, we are going create a new instance to isolate our ACR related data.
 If you want to dive deeper into concepts and features offered by Azure monitor, consult the [official product documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/overview){:target="_blank"}.

-## Create a Log Analytics Workspace
+## Create A Log Analytics Workspace

 You can quickly create a new Azure Log Analytics Workspace using Azure CLI.
 We will create the new Azure Log Analytics Workspace in Azure Resource Group “acr-unleashed” to group it logically with our ACR instance.